stanislavhacker/Reactive/README.md

 ## Examples
  - [Simple example - run test](http://htmlpreview.github.io/?https://github.com/stanislavhacker/Reactive/blob/master/dom/examples/simple/index.html)
  - [Css example - generating css](http://htmlpreview.github.io/?https://github.com/stanislavhacker/Reactive/blob/master/dom/examples/css/index.html)

+# How to start developing?
+Go to this [link](https://github.com/stanislavhacker/Reactive/wiki/How-to-start-developing%3F) in wiki.

 ## Create dom element
 The basic element in making use in DOM.
 All the most popular elements have shortened own function.
 So for `<span>` it is `dom.span()` and for `<b>` it is `dom.b();`.